Freddie Freeman Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

+- The Giants pitching staff is sixth in the league with a collective 9.6 strikeouts per nine innings.

-- The Giants have a 4.15 team ERA that ranks 12th among all MLB pitching staffs.
+- The Giants' 4.22 team ERA ranks 12th across all league pitching staffs.

-- Giants pitchers combine to rank 19th in baseball in home runs surrendered (13 total, 1.4 per game).
+- Giants pitchers combine to surrender 16 total home runs at a clip of 1.5 per game (to rank 21st in baseball).

-- The Giants are sending Wood (0-0) out to make his second start of the season.
+- The Giants will send Cobb (0-1) to make his third start of the season.

-- His most recent time out was on Thursday against the Chicago White Sox, when the left-hander threw three innings, surrendering one earned run while allowing six hits.
+- In his last time out on Friday, the right-hander threw seven innings against the Kansas City Royals, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.